rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 function.
 In most cases, the fact that our data is represented as a list, a binary tree, etc. is incidental to the problem at hand.
-By separating out the logic for dealing with individual elements from the logic for traversing data structures we center the relevant bits of our code.
+By separating out the logic for dealing with individual elements from the logic for traversing data structures, we center the relevant bits of our code.
 Finally, and perhaps most importantly, functions like folds give us a common language for talking abou the structure of our programs.
 For someone who has been programming for some time, saying that something is “simply a fold over some data” can convey a good deal of information about the general idea of how a program is implemented without the need to bog them down in too many extraneous details.

 ### Recursive Let Bindings